MicrosoftDocs/quantum-docs/articles/concepts-targets-in-azure-quantum.md

 description: Article describing the different types of targets existing in Azure Quantum
 author: KittyYeungQ
 ms.author: kitty
-ms.date: 06/29/2020
+ms.date: 02/01/2021
 ms.topic: article
 uid: microsoft.quantum.concepts.targets
 ---

 # Targets in Azure Quantum

-In this article we will introduce the different type of targets available in Azure Quantum and the Quantum Development Kit.
+This article introduces the different type of targets available in Azure Quantum and the Quantum Development Kit (QDK).

 ## Targets as quantum devices